adelphi-ed-tech/au-courses/courses/school-networks.md

 "user" (either root or their own user), it's important to understand files and permissions to troubleshoot problems.

+**Week 3 Guiding Questions:**

+1. How do you secure digital resources?
+2. Is the unix approach of users and groups sufficient for all security needs?

 **Watch & Read:**

 1. Watch [Files & File Systems: Crash Course Computer Science #20](https://www.youtube.com/watch?v=KN8YgJnShPM) [12:02]